twvd/snow/README.md

 Writes to floppy disks are not automatically persisted.
 You can save a new image with the changes you made using `/writedisk1` or `/writedisk2`.

+Snow supports a variety of image formats that are sector-, bitstream- as well as flux-based.
 See above for supported image formats.
+Writing to images that have tracks with flux accuracy is currently not supported - these images will be mounted write protected.

 ### Using hard drives